 There are various routes by which people come to know of Satanism in a way that facilitates conversion.

 Anton LaVey said many times that Satanists are born, not made.
 Testimony to this is the large number (the majority) of Satanists who did not need to be taught Satanism, who did not need to be converted, tutored or schooled in Satanism in order to comprehend it.
 Many Satanists, upon coming in to contact with the items in the above list instantly convert.
-The most frequent testimony of conversion to Satanism is "I read "The Satanic Bible" by Anton LaVey (1969) and I already believed everything it said, so I called myself a Satanist".
+The most frequent testimony of conversion to Satanism is "I read "The Satanic Bible" by Anton LaVey (1969)3 and I already believed everything it said, so I called myself a Satanist".
+LaVey wrote quite accurately that "once you discover your Satanic persona, that's it.
+You knew it was lurking inside you.
+You just couldn't quite conceptualize it"5.

 It is rare that a person struggles to accept Satanism.
 Many Satanists auto-accept as soon as they come in to contact with our philosophies.
 This is not to say that you must experience this in order to be a Satanist, but it is common.